navcoin/NavHub/content/guides/events/_index.md

   link_text="@proletesseract"
 >}}

-## Different type of event you can organize!
+## Types of event you can organize

 {{< info_tiles category="events" >}}